List of Atomwaffen Division members in the United States who faced criminal charges: Beau Merryman

+In October 2019, a federal grand jury indicted 19-year-old Atomwaffen member Beau Merryman of Jefferson, Texas, accused of building and instructing others on how to build pipe bombs used to damage a federal building.
+He is charged with "distribution of information relating to explosives and destructive devices".
+He had previously been convicted of "Malicious Destruction" for vandalizing and defacing properties with neo-Nazi slogans earlier that year.
+His firearms were confiscated but returned after the previous conviction.
+Merryman pleaded guilty on November 4, 2021, to distribution of information relating to explosives and was sentenced to 41 months in prison.

 Samuel Woodward

-In January 2018, Samuel Woodward was charged in Orange County, California, with the murder of Blaze Bernstein, an openly gay Jewish college student.
+In January 2018, Samuel Woodward of Newport Beach, California, was charged in Orange County, California, with the murder of Blaze Bernstein, an openly gay Jewish college student.
 Woodward is an avowed neo-Nazi and a member of Atomwaffen Division who had attended events and training camps.
 Blaze Bernstein had texted a friend that he had run into Woodward and believed they were "going to hook up", telling his friend it would be "legendary".
 Bernstein's body was found later buried in a shallow grave, having been stabbed at least 20 times.
-When questioned, Woodward told that he had pushed Bernstein away as he tried to kiss him, but denied having harmed him.
+When questioned, Woodward stated that he had pushed Bernstein away as he tried to kiss him, but denied having harmed him.
 However, the investigators found Bernstein's blood on Woodward's knife and sleeping bag.
 The police went through his chat history and discovered messages from Woodward to his neo-Nazi friends where he wrote that he was baiting gay men and discussed a previous victim.
 In addition to this he posted a picture of a knife with the text "Texting is boring, but murder isn't".

 According to chat logs subsequently published by ProPublica, one member of Atomwaffen Division wrote of the killing "I love this" and another praised Woodward as a "one man gay Jew wrecking crew".
 The murder of Blaze Bernstein was the fifth killing that was tied to Atomwaffen Division.

 In August 2018, Woodward was charged with two counts of committing a hate crime because of Bernstein's sexual orientation and religion.
 Woodward, who has been linked to the murder by DNA evidence, pled not guilty.
 Woodward's attorney denied the hate crime allegations and stated that he, Woodward, has Asperger syndrome and issues regarding his own sexual identity.
 Due to the COVID crisis, Woodward has remained in confinement since his last court appearance in 2018; his trial was tentatively scheduled to begin sometime in 2021.
 In July 2022 an Orange County judge suspended criminal proceedings against Woodward pending mental health evaluation due to concerns he has a "serious mental disorder".
 In October 2022 two mental health experts determined that Woodward is competent to stand trial.
+Woodward was convicted of first-degree murder and hate crime in July 2024.
+On November 16, 2024 he was sentenced to life in prison.